Intrinsic Fermi Surface Contribution to the Bulk Photovoltaic Effect

-At zero temperature, we write $\boldsymbol{j}_{\rm Fermi}$ in a different form:
+At zero temperature, we write $\boldsymbol{j}^{\rm Fermi}$ in a different form:

 where $\tilde{\Omega}^{ij}_{nm}(\bm{k})=-i(R^i_{nm}(\bm{k})R^j_{mn}(\bm{k})-R^j_{nm}(\bm{k})R^i_{mn}(\bm{k}))$ is the band-resolved Berry curvature.
-In this way, the DC charge current can be related with the integration of a weighted Berry curvature dipole over the Brillouin zone~\cite{Fu2015nonlinear,Matsyshyn2019nonlinear}.
-With $\bm{A}(t)$ introduced above, $\bm{j}_{\rm Fermi}$ only has a $\hat{\bm{z}}$ component,
+In this way, the DC charge current can be related with the integration of a weighted Berry curvature dipole over the Brillouin zone~\cite{Fu2015nonlinear,rostami2018nonlinear, Matsyshyn2019nonlinear}.
+With $\bm{A}(t)$ introduced above, $\bm{j}^{\rm Fermi}$ only has a $\hat{\bm{z}}$ component,

 where $\hat{n}^{z}(\boldsymbol{k})$ is the unit vector normal to the Fermi surface, $\Omega^z(\bm{k})$ is the $\hat{\bm{z}}$-component of the Berry curvature, and $\mu$ is the chemical potential.
 For this simple model, $|\varepsilon_n(\bm{k})-\varepsilon_m(\bm{k})|=2|\mu|$ and is constant across the Fermi surface.
-For arbitrary CP light illumination, the current can be written as $j_{\rm Fermi}^{i} =\sum_j \chi_{ij}(\omega)[\boldsymbol{E}(\omega)\times\boldsymbol{E}^{*}(\omega)]_{j}$, where $\chi_{ij}(\omega)$ is a purely imaginary photovoltaic tensor with the property
+For arbitrary CP light illumination, the current can be written as $j^{{\rm Fermi},i} =\sum_j \chi_{ij}(\omega)[\boldsymbol{E}(\omega)\times\boldsymbol{E}^{*}(\omega)]_{j}$, where $\chi_{ij}(\omega)$ is a purely imaginary photovoltaic tensor with the property

 where $Q=\frac{1}{2\pi}\int_{FS} d\boldsymbol{S}\cdot\boldsymbol{\Omega}(\boldsymbol{k})$ is the charge of the Weyl point.
 In the limit of $|\hbar \omega|\ll |\mu|$, the current is proportional to the Weyl node's charge, and the trace of $\chi(\omega)$ is proportional to the Chern number of the Fermi surface which encloses this topological degeneracy.
 The charge is a purely topological aspect of the band structure and is robust even when the isotropic symmetry of the Weyl node is broken and the Fermi surface degenerates into an elliptic surface.
+Consistent with the injection current, the sign of the photocurrent is also dictated by the charge of the Weyl point, and can be used to detect the chirality of the band singularity~\cite{ma2017direct}.
 We note that for a tilted Weyl cone the energy difference between bands is not constant along the Fermi surface and the $\text{Tr}[\chi_{ij}(\omega)]$ cannot be reduced to the simple form given in equation 11.